This is an Insight article, written by a selected partner as part of GRR's co-published content. Read more on Insight

 - lack of cooperation of the debtor during the verification or negotiation phase;

-- when a reorganisation plan is not feasible under the particular circumstances of the debtor; or
+- when a reorganisation plan is not feasible under the particular circumstances of the debtor; and

 - to avoid the increase of the debt and the diminishing of the debtors’ assets.